szelingtan/tp/docs/UserGuide.md

 Examples:
 *  `lastVisit 1 d/2025-03-15` Adds the record '5 March 2025 - Patient is more engaged and active this week.' to the 1st patient.

+### Deleting the last visit information : `delLastVisit`

+Deletes the last visit information of a patient

+Format: `delLastVisit INDEX`

+* The index refers to the index number shown in the displayed patient list.
+The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** 1, 2, 3, …​

 ### Locating patients by name: `find`

 Finds patients whose names contain any of the given keywords.